Dimitris Sakellaridis

-Dimitris Sakellaridis (born 30 April 2006) is a Greek tennis player.
-He was the ITF No. 1 singles tennis player achieved on 14 October 2024.
+Dimitris Sakellaridis (born 30 April 2006) is a Greek professional tennis player.
+He has a career-high ATP singles ranking of No. 555 achieved on 24 August 2026 and a best doubles ranking of No. 311 achieved on 3 November 2025.

-Sakellaridis has a career high ATP singles ranking of world No. 774 achieved on 13 October 2025 and a career high ATP doubles ranking of No. 311 achieved on 3 November 2025.
+Sakellaridis was the ITF world No. 1 singles player, achieved on 14 October 2024.

-His brother Michalis and Stefanos are also tennis players.
+He has two brothers, Michalis and Stefanos, who are also tennis players.

-He received a wildcard into the main doubles draw of the 2025 Hellenic Championship with his brother Stefanos Sakellaridis as his partner, where he lost to Francisco Cabral and Lucas Miedler in the first round.
+Sakellaridis received a wildcard into the main doubles draw of the 2025 Hellenic Championship with his brother Stefanos as his partner, where they lost to Francisco Cabral and Lucas Miedler in the first round.